 This two-day course provides the fundamental principles and practices of Scrum.
 It gives participants hands-on experience using Scrum and puts theory into action through a variety of interactive and intensive exercises.
 We have structured this course to ensure that participants leave with practical skills which can be immediately applied to improve their work.

 Through this course, participants will gain practical experience working with Scrum tools such as the Product Backlog, the Sprint Backlog, Taskboards and Burndown graphs.
-Participant will also work thought the full Scrum cycle and learn about Scrum activities including the Sprint Planning meeting, the Daily Scrum meetings, the Sprint Review meeting and finally the Retrospective.
+Participants will also work through the full Scrum cycle and learn about Scrum activities including the Sprint Planning meeting, the Daily Scrum meetings, the Sprint Review meeting and finally the Retrospective.

 Following successful completion of the course, you will be qualified and ready to pass the Scrum Alliance assessment exam.
 This multiple-choice, online test is required to become a Certified ScrumMaster, which includes a one-year membership in the Scrum Alliance, where additional ScrumMaster-only material and information are available.

 |Course Title||Start Date||Venue City||Order Now|

 Note: Courses after April 1st, 2018 can be found at https://events.scrumology.com

 - The online Certified ScrumMaster assessment fee is included with this course

 - 2 full days training with a Certified Scrum Trainer & highly experienced practitioner